 Let’s just have a look at the statistics.
-According to the Centers for Disease Control and Prevention only 49 percent of women are still nursing six months after giving birth.
+According to the Centers for Disease Control and Prevention, only 49 percent of women are still nursing six months after giving birth.
 Just think about it!
-Forty nine percent!
-The number is so small considering that the World Health Organization recommends to breastfeed children at least for a year.
-Moreover, it’s a known fact that breast milk aids in preventing most common infections for babies’ first year, like an ear infection, flu, stomach viruses and even such scary diseases as asthma and diabetes.
+Forty-nine percent!
+The number is so small considering that the World Health Organization recommends

 I am writing this article on my fifth month of breastfeeding.
 I know it’s not a lot yet, but I’m planning on nursing for as much as I can.
 (Well, at least for a year and a half).
 Notwithstanding my rather short experience of breastfeeding thus far, I went through the wringer to establish lactation and finally enjoy the process without worrying.
 I’ve been through a lot physically and mentally.
 Seriously.

 So if you want to get some very useful information, find answers to your questions and stop worrying about things that don’t matter, this article is for you!
-I was digging deeply for any information that could help me overcome the difficulties of breastfeeding at start and learn how to enjoy the process.
-This article comprises pretty much everything you need to know about breastfeeding.
-And it is also based on my own experience.
+I was digging deeply for any information that could help me overcome the difficulties of breastfeeding at the

 So I hope it will be useful for you.
 Don’t hesitate to contact me if you still have any questions after reading it.
 I would also love to see your comments about your own experience of breastfeeding.
 If you find this article useful, please, share it with your girlfriends who are expecting or have just delivered.
 I would be so very grateful for that! 😉